Kong/docs.konghq.com/app/2.1.x/configuration.md

 #### ssl_session_tickets

 Enables or disables session resumption through TLS session tickets.
-This is has no impact when used with TLSv1.3.
+This has no impact when used with TLSv1.3.

 Kong enables this by default for performance reasons, but it has security